GoogleCloudPlatform/microservices-demo/README.md

 > 💡 Recommended if you're using Google Cloud Platform and want to try it on
 > a realistic cluster.

-1. Install tools specified in the previous section (Docker, kubectl, skaffold)

 1. Create a Google Kubernetes Engine cluster and make sure `kubectl` is pointing to the cluster.